-The Chapter exists and operates through funding received from membership dues, private donations, grants, many different fundraising events, and the Combined Federal Campaign (CFC).
+The Chapter exists and operates through funding received from membership dues (optional), private donations, grants, and many different fundraising events.
+Also, through the Combined Federal Campaign (CFC).
 Our 501 (c) (3) status allows our contributors to receive a tax deduction as permitted by law.

 We meet monthly, which currently is the third Thursday of each month weather permitting.
 Sometimes we have guest speakers on every subject you can think of dealing with all types of issues for those with SCI/Disease.